-RTI Lightweight Security Plugins Integration
+Lightweight Builtin Security Plugins Integration

-Cloud Discovery Service now supports the new RTI Lightweight Security Plugins library for pre-shared key security.
-The RTI Lightweight Security Plugins is a separate library that defines an alternate set of Security Plugins.
+Cloud Discovery Service now supports the new Lightweight Builtin Security Plugins library for pre-shared key security.
+The Lightweight Builtin Security Plugins is a separate library that defines an alternate set of plugins to the ones in the Builtin Security Plugins library.
 These plugins allow RTPS messages to be protected with a per-participant key derived from some publicly available data and a pre-shared key seed.

-For information on how to configure and use the RTI Lightweight Security Plugins in Cloud Discovery Service, see the section on Security.
+For information on how to configure and use the Lightweight Builtin Security Plugins in Cloud Discovery Service, see the section on Security.